The legendary Yamaha NS-1000M loudspeaker is an iconic design that, in many ways has almost no peers even today, 50 years on.

 Slopes are all second-order, which minimises group delay and phase inconsistencies.
 The midrange and tweeter are wired out of phase, relative to one another.
 This improves the dispersion and reduces cancellation effects near the cross-over point.
 The series high-pass electrolytic capacitor feeding the tweeter and the large electrolytic capacitors in the bass network are less than ideal.
 More on these shortly.

 One thing that might not look particularly aesthetically pleasing, but which usually preserves the condition of those amazing drivers in the NS-1000Ms are the driver guards protecting each driver.
-The delicate beryllium domes of the mids and tweeters are rarely damaged, because of this excellent driver protection.
+The delicate beryllium domes of the midrange and tweeter are rarely damaged because of this excellent driver protection.

 Contrast this with the NS-1200 for example, featuring very similar, but unprotected drivers, almost always horribly dented and damaged.